History

 Enlightening opportunities

 We are proud of the unique experiences that are available to our students both inside and outside of the classroom.
-These will stretch and challenge you to develop the skills you’ll need to achieve the life-changing qualifications that will lead you to your dream career.
+Our subject specialists will instil in you a love of learning, and challenge you to develop the required skills you’ll need to achieve the life-changing qualifications that will lead you to your dream career.
+Throughout your studies, your teachers will create an environment where you will be encouraged to discuss a wide-range of topics which will support you to develop an enlightened approach to the world around you.
+These discussions will be linked to your passions, study programme and your wider career ambitions.

 How will you be assessed?